ramezanifar/vscode_remote_guide/README.md

 # Run and Debug code
 Assume we have a python code on the remote machine.
 We want to see the code in an editor.
-In the VSCode, install the *Python extension for Visual Studio Code* to be able to edit a python code and format it properly and run it and debug it.
+In the VSCode window that shows you are connected to the remote Linux server, go to the **Extensions** page and install the *Python extension for Visual Studio Code* to be able to edit a python code and format it properly and run it and debug it.
 After installing the extension, we should see something similar to this:
 ![Proper_Installation](images/local_extensions.JPG)
 Please note that we intend to use the python interpreter located on the remote machine to run the code and debug it.
 In local machine, we just see the code and control the remote interpreter to run, debug, etc.